NDL 301: Information Fluency

 - April 12 – primary sources and tracing the evolving history of an issue.

-- April 19 – statistics case study.
-Read for today Joel Best (via Moodle) and “Prime Number” from On the Media.
+- April 19 – social statistics case study.
+Read for today Joel Best (via Moodle).

 - April 26 – developing a social map of your research area.
 For today read “Anatomy of an Idea” by Steve Johnson.

-- May 17 – no class, but you can work on the final draft of your literature review, which is due on May 20th.
+- May 17 – bring a complete draft of your literature review for review by your peers and by me.
+The final draft is due on May 20th.

 - No final exam.
-Reflection essay due May 24.
+Reflection essay due via email attachment by May 24.